flowroute/flowroute-sdk-v3-python/README.md

 ### Messaging
-Flowroute SDK version 3 for Python allows you to make HTTP requests to the `messages` resource of Flowroute API v2.1: `https://api.flowroute.com/v2.1/messages`
+The Flowroute Python library v3 allows you to make HTTP requests to the `messages` resource of Flowroute API v2.1: `https://api.flowroute.com/v2.1/messages`

 #### send\_a\_message(message\_body)